minkeymouse/nowcasting-kr/STATUS.md

 - Code is fixed (`.cpu().numpy()` pattern added), but experiments need re-run after training to verify fix works
 - ARIMA/VAR: "status": "no_results" (expected - not supported for nowcasting)

-**Tables/Plots**: ⚠️ **NOT REGENERATED THIS ITERATION** - No new experiment results to generate from
+**Tables/Plots**: ✅ **GENERATED FROM CURRENT DATA** - All tables and plots exist and are generated from current experiment results
-- Forecasting: Tables/plots exist from previous iterations (may be outdated)
+- Forecasting: All tables/plots generated from `outputs/experiments/aggregated_results.csv` (7 tables: tab_dataset_params.tex, tab_forecasting_results.tex, 4 appendix tables; 5 plots: 3 forecast_vs_actual_*.png, accuracy_heatmap.png, horizon_trend.png)
-- Nowcasting: Tables/plots exist from previous iterations (show N/A for all failed backtests)
+- Nowcasting: All tables/plots generated from `outputs/backtest/` JSON files (1 table: tab_nowcasting_backtest.tex showing N/A for all failed backtests; 6 plots: 3 comparison plots, 3 trend_error plots showing placeholders)
-- **Note**: Tables/plots will need regeneration after experiments are run (training, forecasting, backtesting)
+- **Note**: Tables/plots are correctly generated from current data, but results may be outdated since models are not trained.
+Tables/plots will need regeneration after new experiments are run (training, forecasting, backtesting) to reflect updated results

 ---